What It’s Really Like in the Fes Medina

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
 Please read full disclosure for more information.

 The City of Fes

-The city of Fes is another imperial city and former capital of Morocco.
+The city of Fes is an imperial city and the former capital of Morocco.
 Fes is the second-largest city in Morocco, second only to Casablanca, with 1.7 million people.
 It is located at the crossroads between Casablanca, Marrakech, Rabat, and Tangier.

 In its heyday, Fez attracted scholars and philosophers, astronomers and theologians, mathematicians, and lawyers.
-Kings endowed mosques and medersas (religious schools), craftsmen built royalty houses and palaces.
+Kings endowed mosques and madrasas (religious schools), and craftsmen built royalty houses and palaces.
 Merchants offered exotic wares from the silk roads and sub-Saharan trade routes.

 Fez lost its influence at the beginning of the 19th century, and it remains a city whose cultural and spiritual lineage beguiles visitors.
 It is the world’s largest car-free urban area in the world.
 While there are still some rough pockets, government efforts to restore the city are showing results.